Last updated on November 8th, 2024 at 05:50 pm

 Emotional Intelligence – Daniel Goleman

 If you’re an empath, you’re probably quite strong on the emotional Intelligence front.
-This book reinforces how important emotional intelligence is – both in work and personal relationships.
-Although it was written in 1995, it’s still incredibly relevant.
+Emotional Intelligence: Why it can matter more than IQ reinforces how important emotional intelligence is – both in work and personal relationships.
+Although it was written in 1995, it’s still incredibly relevant and one of the empath books which should be on your bookshelf.

 Emotional Intelligence is a great book for parents raising kids and teenagers.
 It’s also a good choice for anyone who wants to increase their understanding of why people behave the way they do.
 Goleman focuses on increasing empathy and taking into consideration the early life experiences people might have had.